martiinsssssss/ai_in_performances/README.md

 - Follow this link to download the latest version: https://derivative.ca/download

 ### Software Set-up
-To start using the system, you need to open the file `music/note_tracker.72.toe` and play it.
-Once this is done, you need to run locally the `music/hand_tracker.py` for MediaPipe to start tracking your hand movement.
+To start using the system, you need to open the file `music/note_tracker.72.toe` in TouchDesigner and click play.
+Once this is done, you need to run locally the `music/hand_tracker.py` file for MediaPipe to start tracking your hand movement.

 Here is a preview of the interface: <br><br>
 <div align="center">
   <img src="assets/touchdesigner_interaction.png" alt="TouchDesigner Interaction" width="200">
 </div>

-For testing, just run the `music/mediapipe_test.py` file, setting the desired time for the duration of the session, and once you have performed all the tests you can analyze the results by running `music/analyze_results.py`
+For testing, just run the `music/mediapipe_test.py` file, setting the desired time for the duration of the session, and once you have performed all the tests you can analyze the results by running `music/analyze_results.py`.